 “I have experienced many wars in my life,” he said.
 “I know the reality of war all too well, and no longer make the mistake, so common among our Spartan youth, of seeing it as the solution to every problem.
 This war we are contemplating would be of a magnitude comparable only to the struggles against the Persians and the Trojans.
 But in those wars all of Greece was more or less united against a common enemy.
 This war would pit Greek against Greek in a struggle to the death, and that alone should give us pause.
 For these are no barbarians we would be fighting.
 I happen to be personal friends with Pericles of Athens, and thus know well the qualities of both that man and the people he represents; these qualities should not be underestimated.
 The Athenians are better at seaborne warfare than any of us, as well as richer than any of us.
 And they have huge quantities of additional ships and sailors at their disposal, thanks to their far-flung network of vassals and allies.
 Exactly how would we win a war against such an opponent?

 “Yes, our legions here on the mainland are superior to theirs, in numbers and in quality.
 We could occupy Attica and besiege their city with relative ease.
 But they are well-equipped to hold out against such a siege — much more so than they were when the Persians invaded.
-For they have used their wealth to build walls around their city that are by all accounts well-nigh impregnable, and they could easily import all of the foodstuffs and other supplies they need from the seas which they will control with such ease.
+For they have used their wealth to build walls around their city that are by all accounts well-nigh impregnable, and they could easily import all of the foodstuffs and other supplies they need from the seas which they would control with such ease.

 “Therefore I repeat: how are we to win such a war?
 It seems to me that we must either destroy their fleet in battle or deprive them of the resources they need to sustain it — which, because those resources themselves arrive by sea, amounts to the same thing.
 And we are ill-equipped to do this thing, even with the help of allies like the Corinthians who possess some of the sea-faring traditions which we Spartans lack.
 If we begin this war, our stubborn Spartan honor will demand that we continue to wage it without end, even once it has become clear that neither side can possibly win it — for the Athenians will have as hard a time defeating us on the mainland as we will have defeating them at sea.
 A Greece fighting a perpetual civil war … is this really the legacy we want to leave to our children?